top of page

 Growing tulips is fun especially when you do it yourself and see gorgeous blooms early spring

-• Plant in fall (6–8 weeks before hard frost).
+• Plant in the fall, about 6–8 weeks before the hard frost.
 In Chesterfield County, that’s typically late October to early December.

-• Tulips need a long chilling period (12–16 weeks under 40°F) to bloom properly.
+• Tulips need a long chilling period of 12–16 weeks under 40°F to bloom properly.

-• Choose a sunny spot—at least 6 hours of direct sunlight daily.
+• Choose a sunny spot that receives at least 6 hours of direct sunlight daily.

-• Well-drained soil is essential; tulips rot easily in soggy spots.
+• Well-drained soil is essential; tulips can rot easily in soggy spots.

-• Mix in compost or aged manure and a bit of bone meal or bulb fertilizer (low nitrogen, like 4-10-6).
+• Mix in compost or aged manure along with a bit of bone meal or bulb fertilizer (low nitrogen, like 4-10-6).

 • Aim for a neutral to slightly acidic pH (6.0–7.0).